lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-the_invitation_to_contemplate_heretica.md

-# The invitation to dwell with heretica
+# The invitation to heretica

 An extended collection of notable responses from [Openness GPT](../../README.md#openness-gpt) that capture the essence of